Articles

 In May 2001, I wrote an article for Plane & Pilot magazine, entitled Never too Old to Fly.
 A quarter century ago.
 Old stuff, right?
 In fact, just the opposite.
 Back then, interviewing people like Ralph Charles (the oldest pilot on the planet at 101), and Evelyn Johnson, an active instrument flight instructor and Designated Pilot Examiner (DPE), well into her 90’s, was a game changer for me.
 These people were hot.
 They loved life and were beyond passionate.
 I...

-Captain Al Haynes - Pilot of UAL Flt 232
+Captain Al Haynes never gave up on UAL 232

 In 1989, United Airlines Flight 232, became one of most striking examples of extraordinary teamwork in aviation history.
 I had the distinct honor to personally interview Captain Al Haynes after the accident.
 Below are six crisis management lessons from the cockpit, that I drew from that interview. _____________________ UAL Flt 232, was a DC-10 carrying 285 passengers.
 It had departed from Denver, and was enroute to Chicago.
 An hour into the flight, while cruising at 37,000 feet, the jet experienced...